 When you’re planning a trip to Ireland, you’ve probably got your sights set on the country’s capital city, Dublin.
-But Ireland has so much more to offer from quaint little seaside towns, mountainous countryside, and historic villages.
-It can be a difficult thing to pick out the best towns to visit in Ireland, there are so many amazing ones.
+However, Ireland has so much more to offer, which is why we’re listing the best towns to visit in Ireland.

 10. Carlingford, Co.
 Louth – surrounded by breathtaking scenery

-Carlingford is a coastal town on the Cooley Peninsula between the waters of Carlingford Lough and Slieve Foye mountain.
+Carlingford is a coastal town on the Cooley Peninsula between Carlingford Lough and Slieve Foye mountain.
 The town has retained its medieval uniqueness with its narrow streets and castles, including the 12th-century King John’s Castle.

 As well as being a great place to soak up the traditional Irish atmosphere and breathtaking scenery, Carlingford is well-known for its oyster farms.
 It’s a great place to stop if you are a fan of fresh seafood and one of the best towns to visit in Ireland.

 9. Kilkenny, Co.
 Kilkenny – one of the best towns in Ireland and home to history

-Kilkenny is a medieval town in southeast Ireland.
-It is home to the grand Kilkenny Castle, built by Norman occupiers in 1195.
+This medieval town in southeast Ireland is home to the grand Kilkenny Castle, built by Norman occupiers in 1195.

 Built on both banks of the River Nore, Kilkenny is home to several historic buildings, including Kilkenny Castle, St. Canice’s Cathedral and round tower, St. Mary’s Cathedral, and Kilkenny Town Hall.

 The town is also known for its craft and design workshops, public gardens, and museums.
-It’s truly one of the best towns in Ireland.
+It’s truly one of the best towns to visit in Ireland.

 8. Athlone, Co.
 Westmeath – a superb weekend getaway